New Super Mario Bros.: Gameplay

 The multiplayer mode in New Super Mario Bros. features two players against each other as they play as Mario and Luigi in one of five stages, in which they try to be the first to obtain a preset number of stars.
-Both players can attack each other in attempts to steal the other player's stars.
+Both players can attack each other in an attempt to steal the other player's stars.
 Jumping on the opponent's character will make them lose one star while performing a ground pound will lose them three.
-In addition, some minigames previously available in Super Mario 64 DS have returned and now offer multiplayer options for added replay value.
+In addition, some minigames previously available in Super Mario 64 DS have returned with 3D graphics and now offer multiplayer options for added replay value.
 The minigames are divided into four categories: Action, Puzzle, Table and Variety.
 New Super Mario Bros. features eighteen minigames for single players and ten minigames for multiple players.